 Collegiate discussion meet winner – University of Tennessee student Amy Morgan was the 2016 Collegiate Discussion Meet winner during this year’s YF&R summer conference.
 The runner-up was Chelsea Sanders of TN Tech.
 A representative from each of the agricultural colleges, MTSU, UT Martin, UT and TTU competed.
 This contest is designed to simulate a committee meeting where discussion and active participation are expected from each college-age participant.

-National discussion meet runner up – Hunter Grills of Dyer County was the 2016 National Discussion Meet runner up.
-He won the state competition in December and went on to place in the top four at the American Farm Bureau Convention in January.
-As national winner, Hunter received a Case IH Farmall 55A tractor and $3,000 in cash and STIHL merchandise.
+National discussion meet runner up – Matt Niswander of Lawrence County was the 2017 National Discussion Meet Winner.
+He won the state competition in December and went on to win it all at the American Farm Bureau Convention in January.
+As national winner, Matt received his choice of a 2017 Chevy Silverado or a 2017 GMC Sierra courtesy of Chevrolet.
 The state winner receives $1000 from Tennessee Farm Bureau, a lawn mower and an all-expenses paid trip to the American Farm Bureau Convention, the AFBF YF&R Leaders Conference and all TN YF&R Conferences.

-Excellence in Ag National Top Ten – The Excellence in Agriculture contest is a great opportunity for agriculturists to showcase their farming operation, agriculture and Farm Bureau leadership activities through an application and presentation.
-Jimmy and Lydia McAlister of Greene County were top ten in the American Farm Bureau Excellence in Ag contest during the annual meeting in January.
-The McAlisters received a John Deere Gator donated by Farm Credit and an all expense paid trip to the American Farm Bureau Annual Meeting for being named the state winners.
+Excellence in Ag – The Excellence in Agriculture contest is a great opportunity for agriculturists to showcase their farming operation, agriculture and Farm Bureau leadership activities through an application and presentation.
+Anthony and Caroline Shelton of Washington County competed in the American Farm Bureau Excellence in Ag contest during the annual meeting in January.
+The Sheltons received a John Deere Gator donated by Farm Credit and an all expense paid trip to the American Farm Bureau Annual Meeting for being named the state winners.

 Young Farmer Environmental Stewardship state winner – Kary Robinson from Franklin County was named this year’s state winner of the Environmental Stewardship Award.
 The state winner, in addition to the $400 they received as a district winner, receives a $1000 from TN Farm Bureau, an all-expenses paid trip to the American Farm Bureau YF&R Leaders Conference and all TN YF&R Conferences.

-Young Farmer national runners up – Montgomery County’s Jay Head was named this year’s national runner up in the national competition for the Outstanding Young Farmer Achievement contest.
-The Head family received a Case IH Farmall tractor and $3,000 in cash and STIHL merchandise as national runners up.
-As state winners they received a year’s free use of a brand new Case/IH tractor up to 150 hours, $500 from Tennessee Farm Bureau, a fully loaded RTV to keep from Tennessee Farm Bureau, an insurance policy to cover the tractor for one year from Farm Bureau Insurance of Tennessee and a trip to the American Farm Bureau Convention in San Diego, California in January 2015, where they will compete for national honors with other state winners.
+Young Farmer national runners up – Weakley County’s Jay and Alice Ann Yeargin were named this year’s national runners up in the national competition for the Outstanding Young Farmer Achievement contest.
+The Yeargins received a Case IH Farmall tractor and $3,000 in cash and STIHL merchandise as national runners up.
+As state winners they received a year’s free use of a brand new Case/IH tractor up to 150 hours, $500 from Tennessee Farm Bureau, a fully loaded RTV to keep from Tennessee Farm Bureau, an insurance policy to cover the tractor for one year from Farm Bureau Insurance of Tennessee and a trip to the American Farm Bureau Convention.